nus-cs2103-AY2425S1/ip/docs/README.md

 ## Listing all tasks

-Lists all tasks in the task list.
+Shows a list of all tasks in the task list.

 Format: `list`

 ## Marking a task

 Marks the task at the given index as done.

 Format: `mark INDEX`

-- The index refers to te index number shown in the task list
+- The index refers to the index number shown in the task list
 - The index must be a positive integer
 - The index cannot be greater than the number of tasks in the task list

 ## Unmarking a task

 Unmarks the task at the given index as done.

 Format: `mark INDEX`

-- The index refers to te index number shown in the task list
+- The index refers to the index number shown in the task list
 - The index must be a positive integer
 - The index cannot be greater than the number of tasks in the task list

 ## Finding a task

 Finds all tasks in the task list which contains the given keyword.

 Format: `find KEYWORD`